pramodkatta/Movie-Land/README.md

-##Movie-Land
+# Movie-Land

-A basic React Application which displays required movies using OMDB API
+A basic React Application using OMDB API.
+This user-friendly platform simplifies the process of discovering information about your favorite films by providing comprehensive details at your fingertips.